-is a 1983 Godfrey Reggio film.
-There is no obvious plot or story, there are no actors, there is no dialog.
-The whole film is just time lapse footage of nature, people, and machines with music composed by Philip Glass
+Koyaanisqatsi is a 1983 documentary/art/experimental film directed Godfrey Reggio.
+There is no obvious plot or story, no actors, and no dialogue.
+The whole film is just time-lapse footage of nature, people, and machines with music composed by Philip Glass.

-.
-Despite the synopsis sounding dull, the film is anything but, as it is an utterly mesmerizing and captivating look at the juxtaposition of natural and man-made worlds.
+While the premise may sound dull the film is anything but, as it is an utterly mesmerizing and captivating look at the juxtaposition of natural and man-made worlds.
 It starts with beautiful footage of the desert and natural rock formations.
-From there human work is more and more evident.
+From there, human work is more and more evident.
 The middle section of the film is about the hustle and bustle of modern life.
 Towards the end, the film focuses on people of different walks of life.
-The last sequence is a failed rocket launch in slow motion
+The last sequence is a failed rocket launch in slow motion.

 "Tropes out of balance":

-- Bookends: At the very beginning of the movie we see a rocket take off, and at the end of the movie, it explodes.
+- Bookends: At the very beginning of the movie we see a rocket take off, and at the end of the movie, it explodes.note

-- Death Glare: One scene has people pass the camera in slow motion.
+- One scene has people pass the camera in slow motion.
 Some people give the camera a nasty look.

 - Foreign Language Title: "Koyaanisqatsi" is a Hopi word meaning life out of balance.
-Powaqatsi means life in transformation and Naqoyqatsi means life of killing each other (sometimes translated as life as war).
+Powaqqatsi means life in transformation and Naqoyqatsi means life of killing each other (sometimes translated as life as war).

 - Green Aesop: Though the film itself doesn't make it explicit as it is open for interpretations, the translation of the title gives it away.

 - Leave the Camera Running: While most of the film has interesting shots, though many find that the scene with the taxiing jets stretches on too long (two and a half minutes, all one shot—the longest shot in the whole picture).

 - Stock Footage: Used for the demolition scenes; also nuclear tests, The Vietnam War, and and the rocket launch(es).
 The film also had a influence on the look of stock footage as seen in TV documentaries and commercials.
 This video recreated the film's trailer using nothing but watermarked stock footage!

 - Undercrank: The factory assembly lines and masses of people are sped up, as are clouds in most of the nature shots.